dmerejkowsky/mastoback/README.md

 * What's next ?

 Nothing.
-I have no plan on adding features to this project, I just wanted a searchable backup from the command line.
+I just wanted a searchable backup of my toots from the command line, so I don't think any new feature needs to be added.

 I could spend more time on the conversion from html to text maybe, but apart from that I consider this project done.